nikhilkumar9764/Low-level-design-Real-world-apps-/README.md

 the flow of the data to give a great UX making design decisions for database, cache deciding on two workflows - one for reader and one for commentator

+7. Chess website for single player to play against computer or 1v1 match -- Matching service to match players around their rating (+/- 200 ) -- Analysis engine to analyse the game and give all the statistics related to their performance .
+   -- Anti cheating service to capture sequence of moves and determnine if it has any sign of engine being used .
+   -- use of websockets to capture the move on the server taking care of internet connectivity and validating the move and transmitting it in an already open channel to other player .
+Cache of move being done close to the server storing gameid , gamestate and then checking if the move made was valid or not .